 Finland education is also among the top rankings globally and is also famous for having no banding systems.
 In Finland school system all pupils, regardless of ability, are taught in the same classes.
 As a result, the gap between the weakest and the strongest students is the smallest in the world.
 Finland education system there is a one-year “pre-school for six-year-olds children.
 In the Finnish education system, the nine-year compulsory basic comprehensive school starts at the age of six and ending at the age of sixteen.
 Then they have only one test in their whole life and that test decides whether the student will study further in university or polytechnic or not.

-However, the education system in Pakistan is not in any ranking.
+However, the education system in Pakistan is not in any ranking due to Pakistan education problems.
 We are only focusing on cramming the things to just fill the piece of paper in the exams and getting the marks.
 Today, we judge people by their grades, neglecting their skills and talent.
 The student got admissions in universities on behalf of their grades.

 According to the Human Development Report, Pakistan is placed at 136th position for having just 49.9% educated people.
 The primary completion rate is 33.8% in females and 47.18% in males in Pakistan, given by Date Center of UNESCO.
 This shows that people in the 6th largest country in the world are unable to get a basic education.